noytrall/gh-actions/README.md

-Here’s a clear, professional `README.md` for your GitHub Action project based on the provided files and description:

 ---
 # AWS Cross-Account Data Sync GitHub Action

 This GitHub Action enables seamless **data transfer between two AWS accounts**, supporting both **DynamoDB** and **S3** as source and target resources.
 It can be run as a **single end-to-end action** or split into **two separate actions** for greater flexibility — for example, if you need to insert a custom data transformation step between fetching and writing data.
 ---

 ## 🚀 Features